isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * *library*: a collection of types, functions, classes, etc. implementing a set of facilities (abstractions) meant to be potentially used as part of more that one program.
 * *lifetime*: the time from the initialization of an object until it becomes unusable (goes out of scope, is deleted, or the program terminates).
 * *linker*: a program that combines object code files and libraries into an executable program.
-* *literal*: a notation that directly specifies a value, such as 12 specifying the integer value “twelve.”
+* *literal*: a notation that directly specifies a value, such as 12 specifying the integer value "twelve."
 * *loop*: a piece of code executed repeatedly; in C++, typically a for-statement or a while-statement.
-* *move*: an operation that transfers a value from one object to another leaving behind a value representing “empty.”
+* *move*: an operation that transfers a value from one object to another leaving behind a value representing "empty."
 See also copy.
 * *mutable*: changeable; the opposite of immutable, constant, and variable.
 * *object*: (1) an initialized region of memory of a known type which holds a value of that type; (2) a region of memory.
 * *object code*: output from a compiler intended as input for a linker (for the linker to produce executable code).